mdang/ga-lessons/js-functions/README.md

 area(5, 3);
 ```

+## Function Declarations vs Function Expressions

+In JS, function declarations are always moved, or "hoisted," to the top of their scope by the interpreter.

+In other words, you can call a function declaration before defining it, which is **not** the case with function expressions.

 ## Return Statements

 The return statement stops the execution of a function and returns a value from that function